 The Chase Sapphire Reserve comes with a membership to Lyft Pink, you’re getting a lot of benefits, but I want to focus on the most apples to apples comparison, so in this case let’s consider the 15% off that you’ll receive on every ride that you take.

-Compare that to the American Express Platinum that gives you a $15 credit every month except December, where you receive a $35 credit.
+Compare that to the American Express Platinum that gives you up to $15 credit every month and up to $35 credit in December.
 Let’s assume that you use ridesharing enough to use all of these credits monthly.